 This is more than just a complicated issue.
 It is actually ruining people´s lives and in many cases, it is ending them.
 This crisis has been given a name, ´homelessness´ and the people affected have been given a label ´the homeless´.
 As well as dehumanising and stigmatising people going through a very difficult situation, allows us to safely distance ourselves.

 Unfortunately, this epidemic is not going away.
 Far from it.
 Our national crisis is on the increase.
 It´s far reaching, crosses social divides and so often comes at people unawares and with a high personal price.
 It´s right we should be shocked and right that we feel uncomfortable.
 Not just because it´s a national crisis, but because it could so easily happen to any of us.

-Thanks by the way if you´re still reading.
-Let´s move on, look at some stats concerning homelessness in Greater Manchester, hopefully dispel some myths and misconceptions and see if there´s anything we can all do to help the situation.
+Let’s look at some stats concerning homelessness in Greater Manchester, hopefully dispel some myths and misconceptions and see if there´s anything we can all do to help the situation.

 Different Forms of Homelessness